Faisa-l/AT-Interactivity-for-Activity-Project/README.md

 - Windows only (10/11).
 - There might be a Linux version.

+# Installation
+Go to the [releases](https://github.com/Faisa-l/AT-Interactivity-for-Activity-Project/releases) section and download the correct apk/zip file for your system.
+The APK will install the app for your mobile device, whereas the zip files will include an executable to run the project.

 # Extra notes

 For the app to fully run on mobile devices, you will need to accept activity tracking and push notification systems.